Executive Orders Relating to Indian Reservations from 1855 to 1912

 Solicitor of the Department of Interior

 The Solicitor of the Department of the Interior provides advice, counsel, and legal representation to the offices overseen by the U.S. Secretary of the Interior.
-Solicitor opinions are available on the agency’s website (1993-present), the Oklahoma State University Library’s digital collection (1917-1974), HeinOnline (1917-1974, available on campus or remotely with ASURITE), and Lexis (1993-present, Lexis password required).
+Solicitor opinions are available on the agency’s website 1993-present and 1881-1994, the Oklahoma State University Library’s digital collection (1917-1974), HeinOnline (1917-1974, available on campus or remotely with ASURITE), and Lexis (1993-present, Lexis password required).

 The resources listed below provide information on finding federal legislation concerning American Indians and the related legislative history.